Gates G-Force® Belts are the First of a New Generation of Continuously Variable Transmission (CVT) Belts

 - Advanced aramid tensile cords and reinforced fiber loaded undercord are used in construction for durability and dependability

 - Proprietary measuring technology assures exact fit

-The fastest way to ruin your new powersport drive belt is to simply install it.
+The fastest way to ruin your new powersports drive belt is to simply install it.
 If you don’t break the belt in properly, you’ll find yourself shredding the belt instead of the terrain.
-In fact, most powersport belt failures can be attributed to improper break-in and clutch adjustment – or not breaking in the belt at all.
+In fact, most powersports belt failures can be attributed to improper break-in and clutch adjustment – or not breaking in the belt at all.

 Ensure the best performance and longest life from your G-Force belt.
 Follow these three steps when installing a new belt.

 Using a belt that’s even slightly different than the OE specs can affect performance – or stop you in your tracks.